bobadair/openhab-addons/bundles/org.openhab.binding.lutron/doc/leapnotes.md

 The lutron.keystore file that you end up with is the one you’ll need to give the binding access to.
 The caseta.p12 file is just an intermediate file that you can delete later.

+Finally you’ll then need to set the ipAddress, keystore, and keystorePassword parameters of the leapbridge thing.
+The ipAddress will be set for you if you used discovery to detect a Caseta Smart Bridge.

 ## Functional differences between LIP and LEAP

 * Using LIP on Caseta you can’t receive notifications of occupancy group status changes (occupied/unoccupied/unknown), but using LEAP you can.